MedAI-Lab/AI-PPS-NPC/README.md

   * --- The folder named "DeepScoreCalculate" provides the constructed optimal deep learning model (model.pickle) and the corresponding details (normalization_train_info.csv, deep_feature_select_info.csv).
 The reader can use the significant deep features of the testing data (test_deep_data.csv), combined with the "deepScore_demo.py", to calculate the deep score of each case.

 * Clinical&deep Score
   * --- The reader can view different sources of parameters required by the clinical-deep model in "Clinical&deepScore_demo.py".
-The final prediction probability can be visualized by nonogram (score_calculate_nomogram.tif).
+The final prediction probability can be visualized by a nonogram (score_calculate_nomogram.tif).